-VOTE BY INTERNET - www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
 Vote by 11:59 p.m.
-Eastern Time on May 11, 2021 for shares held directly and by 11:59 p.m.
-Eastern Time on May 9, 2021 for shares held directly and by 11:59 p.m.
-Eastern Time on May 9, 2021 for shares held in a Plan.
+Eastern Time on May 10, 2022 for shares held directly and by 11:59 p.m.
+Eastern Time on May 8, 2022 for shares held in a Plan.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years. materials electronically in future years.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
 Vote by 11:59 p.m.
-Eastern Time on May 11, 2021 for shares held directly and by 11:59 p.m.
-Eastern Time on May 9, 2021 for shares held in a Plan.
+Eastern Time on May 10, 2022 for shares held directly and by 11:59 p.m.
+Eastern Time on May 8, 2022 for shares held in a Plan.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, S1 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: D45401-P50446 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-RANGE RESOURCES CORPORATION The Board of Directors recommends you vote FOR the following: Election of Directors For Against Abstain Nominees: 1a.
-Brenda A. Cline 0 0 The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
-For Against Abstain 0 1b.
-Margaret K. Dorman A non-binding proposal to approve the Company's executive compensation. Π 0 0 To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
-1c.
-James M. Funk 3.
-0 0 1d.
-Steve D. Gray 0 For authorization to increase the number of Common Stock authorized under the Amended and Restated 2019 Equity Based Compensation Plan.
-Greg G. Maxwell 0 0 0 0 0 0 1f.
-Steffen E. Palko 0 О 0 \Box 0 0 1g.
-Jeffrey L. Ventura Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation, LLC or partnership, please sign in full corporate, company or partnership name by authorized officer.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+GE RESO DURCES CORPORATION he d of Directors recommends you vo te FOR the Elect tion of Directors Nominees: For A gainst Abstain 1a.
+Brenda A. Cline 0 0 0 The pro Board of Directors recommends posals 2, 3 and 4. you vote FOR For Against Absta 1b.
+Margaret K. Dorman 0 0 0 2.
+A non-binding proposal to approve executive compensation. the Company's 0 0 0 1c.
+James M. Funk 0 0 0 3.
+To ratify the appointment of Ernst & Y independent registered public account fiscal year ending December 31, 2022. ting firm for the 0 0 0 1d.
+Steve D. Gray 0 0 0 4.
+For authorization to increase the num 1e.
+Greg G. Maxwell 0 0 0 4.
+Common Stock authorized under the Restated 2019 Equity Based Compensa e Amended and 0 Ο 0 1f.
+Reginal W. Spiller 0 0 0 1g.
+Jeffrey L. Ventura 0 0 0 ٨'n ers sho n exactly as your name(s) appear(s) herev ould each sign personally.
+All holders m ized officer. on.
+When sign ust sign.
+If a c ing as att orporatio orney, ex n, LLC or ecutor, ad partners lministr hip, ple ator, or other fiduciary, please give full tit ase sign in full corporate, company or pa le as such.
+Joint rtnership name atura I (PLEASE SIGN WITHIN BOX) Date Sign ature (Joint Owners) Date
-Signature (Joint Owners)